 - Do not contain any chemicals or substances that are not safe at both to humans and the environment;

-- Do not have any negative consequences on important resources as water and food.
+- Do not have any negative consequences on essential resources as water and food.

-- To meet these criteria, there are a few positive and beneficial groups of fibres as poly that soon potentially could achieve them.
-In terms of manufacture and Waste Management.
+- Meet criteria, few positive and beneficial groups of fibres as poly that soon potentially could achieve them in terms of manufacture and Waste Management.

 - An idealized life cycle of a fully green fibre measured by a set of tools named life cycle assessment study (LCA)